MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/working-with-tables-that-have-large-data-types-in-oracle-e-business-suite.md

 ---
+description: "Learn more about: Working with tables that have large data types in Oracle E-Business Suite"
 title: "Working with tables that have large data types in Oracle E-Business Suite | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"